 The Barkley Holiday Party is put on for kids in the Ruth Lillian Barkley Apartments, in collaboration with Students of Color for Public Health and the Activist Lab.
 This was our fourth annual holiday celebration.

 We ask for donations of toys for kids up to 10.
 For the 11- to 14-year-olds we fundraise for gift cards, as well as for food, decorations, games, and different activities.
-This year, we received an incredibly generous donation of pizza from Webb Lancaster, a former BU employee who now owns a local Domino’s.
+This year, we received an incredibly generous donation of pizza from Webb Lancaster, a former BU employee who now is the Director of Marketing for Domino’s.
+Webb connected us with David Jenks and Dominic Benvenuti, the owners of 2 local stores who are thrilled to support our work.
 We’re coming together to create a safe space for the kids to be able to celebrate the holidays, and if, for whatever reason, some families don’t have the resources to buy gifts themselves, we make sure that every child within Barkley housing has a present.